 top of page

-Essential Aspects to Check in Optical Biometry to Avoid Refractive Surprises Post IOL Implantation
+TEN Essential Aspects to Check in Optical Biometry to Avoid Refractive Surprise Post IOL Implantation

 This post highlights ten essential aspects to check in the optical biometry chart by way of which you can largely avoid refractive surprise.
 Understanding these factors helps surgeons make informed decisions, improving refractive outcomes and patient satisfaction.

-1. Validating the measurements - A measurement is only as good as our ability to validate the data generated
+1. Validating the measurements to avoid refractive surprise - A measurement is only as good as our ability to validate the data generated

 Before you accept the patient's optical biometry measurements, validate that the measurements can be relied upon.